Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/sources/dynamic/_index.en.md

 ```

-For your implementation to be picked up you need to add the following line in your `Program.cs`:
+For your implementation to work up you need to add the following line in your `Program.cs`:

 ```csharp
 services.AddTransient<IInstanceAppOptionsProvider, ChildrenAppOptionsProvider>();
 ```

 The result of this implementation will be available at the endpoint `{org}/{app}/instances/{instanceOwnerId}/{instanceGUID}/options/children`.
-The identifier can be used in components, so to use the code list in a Dropdown component you can set `optionsId` as in the following example.
+The identifier can be used in components, so to use the code list in a `Dropdown` component you can set `optionsId` as in the following example.
 It is also important to set the `secure` property to `true` to indicate that this is a secured code list.

 ```json {hl_lines=["10-11"]}
 {